 Finally, in 1915, official excavations began by Joseph Hatzidakis.
 They continued by the French Archaeological School in 1921, when they found one gold jewel depicting bees, the Golden Bee Pendant.

 First things first, don’t expect a restored site like Knossos.
-Everything here is in its authentic form, the way time has made them.
+Everything here is in its authentic form, the way time has made it.
 Still, ancient Malia is one of Crete’s finest and best-preserved ancient Minoan palaces.

 Finally, although the site is of unprecedented importance, there are few to no information boards explaining what you see.